irgoncalves/aws-signing-for-owasp-zap/README.md

 # aws-signing-for-owasp-zap

-aws-signing-for-owasp-zap is an Help Add On Script for OWASP Zed Attack Proxy.
+aws-signing-for-owasp-zap is a Help Add-On Script for OWASP Zed Attack Proxy.
 It signs all requests for AWS.

 ### Prerequisites